13th INTERNATIONAL MEETING

 14:30 Michael Schumacher (France) Sex differences in myelination: activational and organizational effects of gonadal steroids

-15:00 Ashley Monks (Canada) Adult gonadal steroid hormone manipulations effects on sexual reward and neural responses to genital stimulation depend on sex of mice
+15:00 Ashley Monks (Canada) Adult testosterone treatment effects on genital sexual function of female mice

-15:30 Jonathan Hirst (Australia) Zuranolone treatment following preterm labour has sexually dimorphic benefits that improve outcomes
+15:30 Jonathan Hirst (Australia) Zuranolone treatment following preterm birth has sexually dimorphic benefits that improves outcome

 16:00 Closure of the Satellite Symposium